More bad news from south of the Orange Curtain, as a bike rider lost his life on Santiago Canyon Road.

 After determining that the victim’s injuries were probably fatal, Stone called 911 to report what he’d seen.

-An OC deputy spotted the car shortly afterwards, as Gonzalez attempted to transfer her belongings to a friend’s car in a parking lot, where she was arrested by CHP officers.
+An OC deputy spotted the car shortly afterwards, as Gonzales attempted to transfer her belongings to a friend’s car in a parking lot, where she was arrested by CHP officers.

 The paper also reports that she was found in possession of meth and drug paraphernalia.